NAME OF ORGANISATION

 Other concepts (summary)

 A job vacancy is a job available for immediate filling on the survey reference date and for which recruitment action has been taken.
-Recruitment action includes efforts to fill vacancies by advertising, by factory notices, by notifying public or private employment agencies or trade unions and by contacting, interviewing or selecting applicants already registered with the enterprise or organisation.
-Excluded are vacancies:
+Recruitment action includes efforts to fill vacancies by advertising, by on site or online notices, by notifying employment agencies or trade unions and by contacting, interviewing or selecting applicants already registered with the organisation.
+Estimates of job vacancies exclude:

-- to be filled by employees returning from paid or unpaid leave or after industrial dispute(s);
+• jobs to be filled by employees returning from paid or unpaid leave or after industrial disputes;

-- for work to be carried out by contractors;
+• vacancies for work to be carried out by contractors; and

-- where a person has been appointed but has not yet commenced duty;
+• jobs for which a person has been appointed but has not yet commenced duty.

 GEOGRAPHIC DETAIL